Last updated on December 13th, 2025

 Tackle a Blue Velvet Sofa With a Dark Industrial Feel

-Perhaps you’ve found a blue sofa you love, but don’t quite know how to design the room around it.
+Perhaps you’ve found a blue sofa you love, but you’re not quite sure how to design the room around it.
 A contrasting style may be the answer.
 A dark space with sharp lines can complement a velvety blue sofa wonderfully.

 The stark contrast in style here isn’t as jarring as you would expect.
 Instead, they pair remarkably well, almost as if they were always meant to be.